Vectorface/style_typescript/README.md

   }
   ```

-  - The body of the function should be indented 4 spaces.
+  - The body of the function should be indented 1 tab.
   - The right curly brace `}` should be on a new line.
   - The right curly brace `}` should be aligned with the line containing the left curly brace `{` that begins the function statement.